-We are an emerging biopharmaceutical company primarily focused on the development and commercialization of our proprietary drug, MG01CI, to treat Attention Deficit Hyperactivity Disorder, or ADHD.
-The most common currently available treatments for ADHD are stimulants that increase the brain chemical dopamine.
-Stimulants have significant side effects, and as controlled substances have significant potential for misuse, abuse and addiction.
+We are an emerging biopharmaceutical company primarily focused on the development and commercialization of our proprietary drug candidate, MG01CI, to treat Attention Deficit Hyperactivity Disorder, or ADHD, and, potentially, additional cognitive dysfunctions, such as Fragile X. The most common currently available treatments for ADHD are stimulants that increase the brain chemicals dopamine and norepinephrine.
+Stimulants have significant side effects, and as controlled substances, have significant potential for misuse, abuse and addiction.
 MG01CI is a non-stimulant with a different mechanism of action.
-In September 2011, we completed a 120-patient double-blind Phase II study in Israel that showed significant improvement in clinical ADHD symptoms, and also showed favorable tolerability with no significant side effects over a placebo.
+In September 2011, we completed a 120 subject double-blind placebo-controlled Phase 2 study in adult ADHD subjects in Israel that showed significant improvement in clinical ADHD symptoms, and also showed favorable tolerability with no significant side effects over a placebo.
 The trial met all primary and secondary clinical endpoints showing statistically significant improvement over the placebo-treated control group.

-We plan to initiate discussions with the FDA within six months from the date of this prospectus to seek approval, via an IND Application submission, to conduct one or more advanced clinical trials in the United States for the use of MGO1CI to treat ADHD in adults.
-If such FDA approval of our IND Application is granted and if our clinical trials demonstrate the safety and efficacy of MGO1CI, we will then seek to obtain marketing approval from the FDA for MGO1CI for use in adults.
+We have initiated discussions with the U.S. Food and Drug Administration, or FDA, to seek approval, via an Investigational New Drug, or IND, Application submission, to conduct advanced clinical trials in the United States for the use of MGO1CI to treat ADHD in adults.
+If such FDA approval of our IND Application is granted and if these and any future clinical trials demonstrate the safety and efficacy of MGO1CI, we will seek to obtain marketing approval from the FDA for MG01CI for use in adults.
 We have similar plans to seek marketing approval in the European Union and later in Japan.
-If our clinical trials for adults are successful, we will seek to obtain regulatory approvals for clinical trials, via additional IND Application submissions, in order ultimately to obtain marketing approval of MGO1CI for use in children.
-The requirements to conduct pediatric clinical trials are more stringent than those for adults.
-If our requests for approval to conduct clinical trials are denied, or if our clinical trials are unsuccessful, we will have to re-design our drug candidate and conduct additional preliminary clinical trials after any necessary regulatory approvals.